dailystory/docs/articles/changelog/2017/may.md

 title: May 2017 Product Update
 description: Product Updates for May 2017
 ---
+# May 6, 2017
+Added support for alternative URL in tracking URLs for Google

 # May 3, 2017
 A few small updates today that improve overall performance.